Vegan Sweet Potato PancakesThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Yes!
 Let the cooked pancakes cool to room temperature, then transfer them to a freezer-safe container or ziplock bag.
 For best results, use within 3 months.
 Reheat in the microwave or a toaster oven until warmed through.

 These pancakes are delicious on their own, but we like to serve them with a variety of toppings like vegan whipped cream, maple syrup, nut butters, etc. (see variations above).
-They taste great as part of a larger spread with vegan breakfast items like a tofu scramble or a vegan omelette and fresh fruit.
+They taste great as part of a larger spread with vegan breakfast items like a tofu scramble or a vegan omelette and fresh fruit or this breakfast fruit salad.

 💭 Expert Tips